 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where polhemusite typically forms.
+Look in hydrothermal veins country, the host setting where polhemusite typically forms.
 If you start seeing cinnabar, realgar, calcite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.